PulpCattel/Tails-BitcoinCore-Wasabi/Tails_installation.md

 * top left: Application menu, here you find all inbuilt programs.
 * top right: Wi-fi, account, settings and shutdown.
-* bottom left: Activities overview, here see your windows and applications, you can also start typing to search your applications, e.g., Wasabi.
+* bottom left: Activities overview, here you see your windows and applications, you can also start typing to search your applications, e.g., Wasabi.

 (Source: https://tails.boum.org/doc/first_steps/introduction_to_gnome_and_the_tails_desktop/index.en.html)